R.M.L.I. Gosport F.C.

-RMLI Gosport F.C. were an army football club based in Gosport, Hampshire.
+RMLI Gosport F.C. were an army football club based in Gosport, Hampshire who won the FA Amateur Cup in 1910.
+They were latterly known as Royal Marines Portsmouth.

 History

+RMLI Gosport

-The club were formed in the early 1900s as the football team of the Royal Marine Light Infantry - based at Forton Army Barracks in Gosport.
+The club were formed in the early 1900's as the football team of the Royal Marine Light Infantry - based at Forton Army Barracks in Gosport.

-During this time there were a number of short-lived regimental sides from the military playing in the Hampshire League and various cup competitions, but they were the most successful.
+During this time there were a number of short-lived regimental sides from the military playing in various local competitions, but they were the most successful.

-In 1908 RMLI Gosport reached the Hampshire Senior Cup Final but lost 0–1 against Southampton Reserves - in a game played at Fratton Park, Portsmouth.
+RMLI Gosport joined the United Services Portmouth League and soon emerged as a force, winning the title three times.
+In 1908 they reached the Hampshire Senior Cup Final but lost 0–1 against Southampton Reserves at Fratton Park, Portsmouth in front of a 5,000 crowd.

-Their most successful season was in 1909/10 when they won the Army Cup - and the Commander organized a bicycle ride to rally Bandsmen living in the area so that the returning team might be properly greeted on its arrival back at Gosport Railway Station.
-The RMLI made the long journey to the North East to Bishop Auckland where they defeated South Bank 2–1 to win the FA Amateur Cup, without playing a single home game en route.
+Their most successful season was in 1909/10 when they won a famous cup double.
+RMLI Gosport won the Army Cup after a 2-0 victory against the 87th Royal Irish Fusiliers.
+The match was played at the Army Athletic Ground in Aldershot in front of 20,000 fans including the Prince and Princess of Wales with Princess Mary.
+After the game, the Commander organized a bicycle ride to rally Bandsmen living in the area so that the returning team would be properly greeted on their arrival back at Gosport Railway Station.
+The Marines then made the long journey to the North East to Bishop Auckland where they defeated South Bank 2–1 to win the FA Amateur Cup, this achievement was made more remarkable after progressing through nine rounds without playing a single home game.
 Crowds gathered in the streets to again welcome the victorious team home.

-After the Great War, the team reformed and there was another triumph in 1922 when they won the Hampshire Senior Cup - beating Bournemouth Poppies in the final (the score is not known).
-However, they were not members of any leagues until they joined the Hampshire League for the 1922–23 season when they finished 6th in the County Division (later to be renamed Division 1).
-That season they again enjoyed a county cup run, but lost a semi-final 0–2 against Thornycrofts (Woolston).
+After the Great War, the team reformed and again won the United Services League title in 1921.
+There was another triumph a year later when they won the Hampshire Senior Cup - beating Bournemouth Poppies in the final (the score is not known).
+These succcessses led to them joining the Hampshire League for the 1922–23 campaign when they finished 6th in the County Division (later to be renamed Division 1).
+That season they again enjoyed a good county cup run, but lost a semi-final 0–2 against Thornycrofts (Woolston).

-In 1923 the club was renamed Royal Marines Portsmouth, before departing from the competition in 1928.
-They continued to enter Army competitions and returned to the county league for the 1938/39 season when they finished Runners-up in Division 2 before the outbreak of War in 1939 during which the team disbanded.